Telecare and Carers

 You can also contact the Adult Community Care Access Care Team using the details at the bottom of the page to arrange to have your needs assessed.

 If you are eligible for the Moray Lifeline Service, the equipment will be provided and installed free of charge.
-If you need the equipment to be linked to the 24 hour call monitoring centre, there is a charge of £16 per quarter.
+If you need the equipment to be linked to the 24 hour call monitoring centre, there is a charge.
+The charge set for 2019/20 is £19.28 (including VAT) per quarter, payable in arrears.

 Contact the Access Care Team on 01343 563999